FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Proposed Method

 \subsection{The proposed bi-level algorithm}

-The full proposed method is outlined in Algorithm~\ref{alg-RMAML}.
+The full proposed method, called FORML, is outlined in Algorithm~\ref{alg-RMAML}.
 Practically we meta-optimize the last fully-connected layer of the backbone network using FORML on Stiefel manifold, while the other parameters are optimized on Euclidean space.
 Moreover, we normalize the input of the Stiefel layer.
-As a result, the forward computation of that fully-connected layer acts as a Cosine distance between the input vector $\textbf{x}$ and the weight vectors of the classes that are columns of the weight matrix $\textbf{W}$.
-(As shown in Figure~\ref{fig:Stiefel-layer}.
+As a result, the forward computation of the fully-connected layer acts as a cosine similarity between the input vector $\textbf{x}$ and the weight vectors of the classes that are columns of the weight matrix $\textbf{W}$ (as shown in Fig.~\ref{fig:Stiefellayer}).